Rahul38220/EEP-class-11/README.md

-# EEP-class-11
-This is the source code for Entrepreneurial Endeavour Program (EEP) project.

-## Enhanced Solar Panel Efficiency System ☀️
+# Enhanced Solar Panel Efficiency System ☀️ - "Nova Grid"
 Project Overview

-This project, developed as part of our Engineering Exploration Project (EEP) for school, addresses the critical issue of solar panel efficiency degradation, particularly due to overheating 🔥 and suboptimal sun exposure.
+This project, developed as part of our Entrepreneurial Endeavour Program (EEP), 2025-26 for school, addresses the critical issue of solar panel efficiency degradation, particularly due to overheating 🔥 and suboptimal sun exposure.
 We've designed and prototyped an innovative system that integrates two key features: temperature-based auto-cooling 🌬️ and dual-axis sun-tracking 🎯, significantly boosting the energy output of conventional solar panels.
 The Problem

 Solar panels are a cornerstone of renewable energy, but their efficiency is often hampered by two primary factors: